 FEWER FATAL MOTORCYCLE CRASHES IN RECENT REPORT

-According to a recent national report, there’s some good news tucked in with the bad news about motorcyclist fatalities in the United States: Motorcyclists are still dying at a much higher rate than other motorists, but fatalities decreased in 2017 compared to 2016, when deaths hit an eight-year high.
+According to a recent national report, there’s some good news tucked in with the bad news about motorcyclist fatalities in the United States: People riding a motorcycle are still dying at a much higher rate than other motorists, but fatalities decreased in 2017 compared to 2016, when deaths hit an eight-year high.

 The American Motorcyclist Association “strongly encourages” the voluntary use of helmets and other personal protective equipment, including gloves and sturdy footwear, but stopped short of endorsing a mandate for universal helmet laws.